jimmc414/1filellm/test_onefilellm.md

 The test suite is implemented using Python's built-in `unittest` module.
 It consists of the following test cases:

-1. `test_github_repo`: Tests the processing of a GitHub repository.
+1. `test_github_repo`: Tests the processing of a GitHub repository using the URL `https://github.com/jimmc414/onefilellm`.
+2. `test_github_pull_request`: Tests the processing of a GitHub pull request using the URL `https://github.com/dear-github/dear-github/pull/102`.
+3. `test_github_issue`: Tests the processing of a GitHub issue using the URL `https://github.com/isaacs/github/issues/1191`.
-2. `test_arxiv_pdf`: Tests the processing of an arXiv PDF.
+4. `test_arxiv_pdf`: Tests the processing of an arXiv PDF using the URL `https://arxiv.org/abs/2401.14295`.
-3. `test_local_folder`: Tests the processing of a local folder.
+5. `test_local_folder`: Tests the processing of a local folder using the path `C:\python\1filellm`.
-4. `test_youtube_transcript`: Tests the fetching of a YouTube video transcript.
+6. `test_youtube_transcript`: Tests the fetching of a YouTube video transcript using the URL `https://www.youtube.com/watch?v=KZ_NlnmPQYk`.
-5. `test_webpage_crawl`: Tests the crawling and text extraction from a webpage.
+7. `test_webpage_crawl`: Tests the crawling and text extraction from a webpage using the URL `https://llm.datasette.io/en/stable/`.
-6. `test_process_doi`: Tests the processing of a Sci-Hub paper using a DOI.
+8. `test_process_doi`: Tests the processing of a Sci-Hub paper using the DOI `10.1053/j.ajkd.2017.08.002`.
-7. `test_process_pmid`: Tests the processing of a Sci-Hub paper using a PMID.
+9. `test_process_pmid`: Tests the processing of a Sci-Hub paper using the PMID `29203127`.

 Each test case verifies that the corresponding function in `onefilellm.py` produces the expected output files and that the content of the output files is not empty.